 What do these examples have to do with the equitable distribution of property in a divorce?

-Whether you’re dividing assets in a divorce or slices of pizza between friends, fair is in the eye of the beholder.
+Whether you’re dividing slices of pizza between friends or assets in a divorce, who gets what and the concept of fair is in the eye of the beholder.

 What you think is fair to you might not be fair to your spouse, and vice versa.

 Not only that, but your definition of fair might vary from issue-to-issue.

 For example, you might think a 50-50 split of your joint checking account is fair but you want your spouse to take on 75% of the credit card debt.

 Hopefully you’re starting to understand one of the many challenges surrounding equitable property division in a divorce.

 Defining what’s fair and coming to agreements on splitting your marital assets is not always so easy.